-In order to provide the best educational opportunities possible for children of the school division, the School Board may seek as many sources of revenue as possible to supplement the funds provided through local appropriation and the basic aid offered by the state.
+In order to further the goals and objectives of the school division, the School Board may seek sources of revenue to supplement the funds provided through local, state and federal appropriations.

-To ensure coordination and to avoid confusion in developing proposals and making application for specially funded programs, the superintendent may establish standard procedures for the preparation of proposals and their review.
-The superintendent shall also ensure that none of the conditions of acceptance is in conflict with the policies of the Board, the objectives of the division, or State or federal law.
+To promote efficiency in developing proposals and making application for specially funded programs, the superintendent may establish standard procedures for the preparation of proposals and their review.
+The superintendent shall ensure that none of the conditions of acceptance is in conflict with the policies of the Board, the objectives of the division, or State or federal law.

-The superintendent may submit proposals or applications for special grants prior to approval by the School Board.
+The superintendent may submit proposals or applications for grants prior to approval by the School Board.
 No such application or proposal shall be binding on the Board without its approval.